CMSgov/bcda-static-site/production/technical_userguide.md

 **cURL Commands for Subsequent Steps**

-Subsequent steps to check the status of your export job and retrieve your NDJSON files are described in the previous sections.
+Subsequent steps to _3.
+Check the status of the export job_ and _4.
+Retrieve NDJSON output file(s)_ are described in the previous sections.

 For ease of use, we have listed them below.
 The job ID (48) and file name for the NDJSON file (4e2cd98c-4746-4138-872b-24778c000b02.ndjson) will be different for your job.

 **Check status of a job:**
 ```